-- Identify how meals and snacks will be handled (cooked onsite, brought from home, catered by an outside vendor, etc.). - Work with your architect to become familiar with all relevant codes related to kitchens of any type. - Confirm these requirements with officials from the Board of Health, Building and Fire Inspectors, and Child Care Licensors. - Commercial kitchen.
-When hot meals are prepared onsite, the kitchen must conform to the requirements of a commercial kitchen.
+- Identify how meals and snacks will be handled (cooked onsite, brought from home, catered by an outside vendor, etc.). - 2.
+Work with your architect to become familiar with all relevant codes related to kitchens of any type. - 3.
+Confirm these requirements with officials from the Board of Health, Building and Fire Inspectors, and Child Care Licensors. - prepared onsite, the kitchen must conform to the requirements of a commercial kitchen.
 Commercial kitchens have institutional grade equipment and must meet stringent fire protection codes.
 They require special types of cooktops and exhaust systems that alone can cost as much as \$30,000.
 A commercial kitchen consultant may need to be added to the design team to help with layout and equipment specifications.
 While there is too much variation to provide exact costs for construction of a commercial kitchen, it is important to note that it will substantially increase your overall project costs.

 - Warming kitchen.
 When hot meals are prepared off-site and brought in by a caterer on warming carts, the kitchen can be somewhat smaller and less complex.
-But a warming kitchen will still need to be large enough to accommodate a commercial-type dishwasher (if nondisposable dishes, cups, and cutlery are used), ovens for warming, and large refrigerators.
+But a warming kitchen will still need to be large enough to accommodate a commercial-type dishwasher (if non-disposable dishes, cups, and cutlery are used), ovens for warming, and large refrigerators.
 The actual cost will vary greatly depending on the specifics of how the kitchen will be used. - Accessory kitchen.
 When meals are brought from home, the kitchen can be very modest, but it should still have a full-size refrigerator, microwave, sink, and dishwasher for the sterilization of toys.
 Cooktops of any kind, including residential-style electric ranges, can trigger the need for extensive fire protection equipment mentioned above.
 This type of kitchen can easily be adjusted to serve as an activity kitchen for cooking projects with children (see below). - Activity kitchen.
 Kitchens can also have a social and educational value.
 Just as the kitchen is the heart of activity in the home, some centers create a small centrally located activity kitchen for cooking projects, which are popular activities for young children and a great venue for exploration and discovery.
+Activity kitchens allow children to participate in mixing and baking activities.
+Typically they are configured with a low counter to separate the children from the actual galley kitchen where an oven is located, while providing them with a work surface and allowing clear views from a child's height.
+When configured in this way, this type of kitchen can be used for science and other messy projects as well.

-Activity kitchens allow children to the heart of activity in your child care center, just as it is in your own home.
+Activity kitchens can become the heart of activity in your child care center, just as it is in your own home.